-Without apps like Instagram, Wordle, or Space Weather Live (shout out to our fellow northern lights nerds!), your smartphone is just a phone, a camera, and messaging device with the internet.
-With these apps, your phone becomes a public visual diary, an entertaining puzzle, and a gateway to seeing energized particles from the sun slam into the Earth's upper atmosphere!
+Without apps like Instagram, Wordle, or Space Weather Live, your smartphone is just a phone, a camera, and messaging device with the internet.
+With these apps, your phone becomes a public visual diary, an entertaining puzzle, and a gateway to seeing energized particles from the sun slam into the Earth's upper atmosphere.

 In short, an ancillary marketplace increases the value of your primary product.
 Plus, you benefit from another revenue stream and improved customer loyalty.

 Whether you're looking to build a unique marketplace concept or enhance your existing offering, marketplaces are proven to foster growth, profitability, and retention.
 The best part?
-You don't have to spend millions creating a custom technology or years reconfiguring your existing ecommerce platform.
-Using a multi-vendor marketplace platform, you can start hosting multiple sellers in under 90 days.
+You don't have to spend millions creating custom technology or years reconfiguring your existing ecommerce platform.
+Using a multi-vendor marketplace platform, you can validate your business model in as little as 90 days.